Top 10 Supplies and Tools for Mini Macrame Projects

 10. Needle Threader

 Very often throughout a macrame project, end cords must be woven back into the project to be hidden.
 A needle threader can be inserted through the weaving to pull the loose cord through.
 Be careful not to shred the fibers though because the wire loop can be damaging.
-Pull just enough so that you can pull out the rest with your finger.
+Pull just enough so that you can pull out the rest with your fingers.
 You can also use the needle threader to pull cords through beads or pearls.
 Very handy!